cleemesser/qt_pyos_input_hook/README.rst

 QApplication in case using Qt/PySide/PyQt for a non-gui threaded application with a events.
 I'm making this be the implementation for now.

+More things to try:
+ - it may be possible to wait on the file descripter for stdin on some (all?) platforms-- maybe more efficient than essentially going back to poll for input

+ - instead of calling a library from python, could instead make a cython module--might be easier to build using standard tools and add to ipython.
+Useful until PySide itself adds the functionality.
+See Brian Granger's sethook.pyx and the wx code in ipython

 Other suggestions are welcome.